BradleyChatha/jcli/README.md

 ### ArgConfig.optional

-By default, named arguments are mandatory unless marked they're a `Nullable` type.
+By default, all arguments mandatory unless marked they're a `Nullable` type, or have a default value other than the `init` value.

-By attaching `@(ArgConfig.optional)` onto a named argument, it is no longer an error to not specify the argument.
+By attaching `@(ArgConfig.optional)` onto an argument, it is no longer an error to not specify the argument.

+### ArgConfig.required

+You can force the arguments with default values other than `init` to be required using this flag.

 ### ArgConfig.accumulate

-This is a special case for numeric named arguments.
+Only applicable to numeric named arguments.
 Everytime the argument is defined, it will increment the argument's value.

 So `-a` produces `1`, `-a -a -a` produces `3`, etc.